felixalacampagne/flactagger/README.md

 bare repo was converted to non-bare.
 Anyway, this is git, why enter a bunch of random letters once when you can enter them over and over and over again just to get simple trivial everyday tasks accomplished...
-Entering the "git config --local receive.denyCurrentBranch updateInstead" incantation again gets 'git push --all' to work
+Entering the "git config --local receive.denyCurrentBranch updateInstead" incantation again gets 'git push --all' to work, and now the working copy IS updating.
+Don't tell me, the updateInstead incantation has to be issued for every branch... see entering things over and over and over again....